What is Quality Rated?

 - Research found positive associations between early care programs quality and child outcomes to promote school readiness (Vandell 2004)

-- Increase parents’ understanding and demand for higher quality early education – MARKET DRIVEN
+- Increase parents’ understanding and demand for higher quality early education – MARKET DRIVEN and good for business

 - Increase professional development opportunities and rewards for early care practitioners and providers

 - Program is voluntary for providers and has tangible incentives to help a program increase materials, increased payments for CAPS through tiered reimbursement and a marketing advantage over the competition and bonus packets to help pay for the costs of quality.

 - In order to receive Childcare and Parent Services (CAPS) funding all eligible providers must be rated by December 31, 2020.

 What are the Eligibilty Requirements?

 - Licensed for a minimum of 12 months

 - Compliant with Child Care Licensing Regulations

 - Compliant with Georgia’s Pre K Program, not on probation

 - Compliant with Child and Adult Food Program and Summer Food Services